USDA-VS/vSNP3/README.md

 ## Conda installation

-User is expected to have conda [conda](https://www.anaconda.com/products/individual) installed.
+User is expected to have [conda](https://www.anaconda.com/products/individual) installed.

 Anaconda with Python 3.7 or greater, 3.9 recommended.